FabioDefilippo/fdsecurity/README.md

 # fdsecurity
-this tool analize a file o many files inside directory with yara and capa to find suspected file
+this tool analizes a file o many files inside directory with yara and capa to find suspected file

 ## HOW TO USE IT: